-The British Safety Council celebrates its 60th Anniversary this year.
 The organisation has a proud history of campaigning for the protection of people and of the environment.
 However, the world has moved on significantly in the last 60 years, so as part of our anniversary celebrations, we are launching a new manifesto to help shape our future.

 The British Safety Council was established in 1957 by James Tye.
 His vision in establishing the organisation was that “no-one should be injured or made ill at work” and he campaigned tirelessly in support of this.
 The vision remains just as relevant today despite very different economic and social conditions.